cobalt-uoft/documentation/getting-started/self-hosting.md

 $ cobalt
 ```

 That's it!
-Cobalt should now be running on `localhost`.
-You can also specifiy a port to listen on via the `-p` command line argument (ex. `$ cobalt -p 4242`).
+Cobalt should now be running on `http://localhost:4242`.
+You can also specifiy a different port to listen on via the `-p` command line argument (ex. `$ cobalt -p 3000`).

 Use Cobalt as you normally would, under the new URL that is outputted during startup.
 No API key is required to authenticate requests on your local server.